superdesk/superdesk-core/docs/index.rst

 For technical documentation on the Superdesk client web application, have a look `here <https://github.com/superdesk/superdesk-client-core>`_.

-.. admonition: Looking for non-technical user documentation?
+.. hint:: Looking for non-technical user documentation?

     We've got you covered.
 Check out the following links: